External interrupt using hall effect sensor with Arduino based PLC

 The M8 3-pole hall effect sensor is a sensor used to detect metal and magnetic fields.
 This sensor is digital, and normally must be handled with interrupts.
 In this case example is showed how to use this sensor using external interrupts with Arduino based controllers.

 This simple sketch allows us to perform digital reading counting of the Hall Effect Sensor every 1 sec.
-For this we have used the input I0.5 of our M-Duino 21+.
-I0.5 allow external interrupt functionality, so we must add the attachInterrupt() function to set the interrupt functionality.
+For this, we have used the input I0.5 of our M-Duino 21+.
+I0.5 allows external interrupt functionality, so we must add the attachInterrupt() function to set the interrupt functionality.

 Copyright (c) 2018 Boot&Work Corp., S.L.
 All rights reserved

 This program is free software: you can redistribute it and/or modify

 it under the terms of the GNU Lesser General Public License as published by

 the Free Software Foundation, either version 3 of the License, or

 (at your option) any later version.

 This program is distributed in the hope that it will be useful,